-State Relations promotes the interests of all five University of Minnesota campuses with our elected officials in St. Paul and with other organizations around the state.
+State Relations promotes the interests of the University of Minnesota system with our state elected officials and other state government stakeholders across Minnesota.
 We increase support for the University’s mission by illuminating the University’s contributions to research, education, public service, and the economy.

 Setting University Legislative Priorities